 Trustees

 The California Education Code provides the trustees with overall responsibility to administer the activities of the CSU.
-The trustees through Title 5 California Code of Regulations, trustee standing orders and resolutions have delegated certain authority to the chancellor and specific authority to campus presidents and campus chief financial officers.
+The trustees through Title 5 California Code of Regulations, trustee standing orders and resolutions have delegated certain authority to the chancellor and specific authority to university presidents and chief financial officers.

 Chancellor

 The trustees have vested authority in the chancellor to establish and implement auxiliary organization policies and procedures consistent with and pursuant to the policies of the trustees.
-The chancellor has delegated specific authority to campus presidents.
+The chancellor has delegated specific authority to university presidents.

 University Presidents